Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Another tip I discovered, is to disolve the dye in some of the hot water, but NOT while the washer is filling, or you get dye particles everywhere in, on, and around your machine!
 I did that and what a mess to clean up!
 I dye my jeans when they lose their new color and it sure works.

 I use 1 cup of salt in the rinse water in my machine to set dye.
 I've been able to wear the same few pairs of black jeans for years by dyeing them when they get too faded.
-And I've been known to dye a pair of black pants after forgetting that tissue in the pocket.
-You've never done that?
-Sometimes I just can't get all the lint off so I dye them black again-problem solved.

 We have 5 daughters.
 As a result, a lot of clothes get passed down as hand me downs.
 The younger ones complain about the jeans already being faded out.
 If they are still decent jeans, I don't want to buy more.
 So, what I do is Rit dye them back.
 One box of dye will do several pairs of jeans or jean cut offs.